|Feature Short Story

 “Really?” she said, smiling back.
 “Do tell.”

-his apartment that night.
-He felt slightly drunk even though he had only had a couple cocktails after their
+keys to his apartment that night.
+He felt slightly drunk even though he had only had a couple cocktails after

 He took her jacket and hung it up by the door.
 “I know.
 You can see most of the city from up here.”

 She walked to the window and reached into her purse.
 “Mind if I smoke?”

 Lucas suppressed a frown.
 “Sure.
 Make yourself at home.”

 She opened a silver cigarette case and held it out towards him.
 “Want one?”

 “That’s okay,” she said taking a book of matches out of her purse.
 She struck one, lit her cigarette,

 and looked at the flame.
 “I prefer matches, don’t you?
 There’s something much more poetic about

 matches.
 The way the flame dances on its end, the blackening and twisting of the wood, the wispy